LelIllumina/snippets.nekoweb.org/src/content/scripts/Lastfm-ws.md

 </div>
 ```

-> [!TIP] Change images
+> [!TIP] Change images:
 > You can change the images used in the code to your liking.
-Just replace the URLs (that ive marked with comments that look like `//!`) with your own images.
+Just replace the URLs (that I've marked with comments that look like `//!`) with your own images.
 >
-> By default they link to my website, which uses the ones used on NekoFM
+> By default, they link to my website, which uses the ones used on NekoFM